 The dependency on English will hamper your progress after the initial level.
 Plus, it can affect how you read, write, speak, and listen in the future.

-For example, for vowels, the romanization of the vowels does not reflect how they actually sound.
+For example, the Romanization of the vowels does not reflect how they actually sound.
 On the positive side, you won’t see much English once you know Hangul.

 2. More suited for English speakers